1956

 A number of Southern school systems copy or adapt the Nashville Plan.
 Other systems use other methods to evade real desegregation using the loopholes opened by "Brown II."

-Books: Schools and School Desegregation for partial list of books.
+Books: Schools and School Desegregation

 Civil Rights Act of 1957 (August)

 Politically, it has been more than 80 years since any civil rights legislation has been enacted into law.
-After Reconstruction, the "Jim Crow" system of anti-Black segregation, voter disenfranchisement, and denial of fundamental human rights are imposed across the South and other regions.
-All efforts to pass Federal, race-related civil rights legislation that would limit Jim Crowism (such as anti-lynching and poll-tax repeal laws) are blocked in the Senate by Southern "filibusters."
+After Reconstruction, the Jim Crow system of racial segregation, voter disenfranchisement, and denial of fundamental human rights was imposed across the South (and other regions).
+All efforts to pass federal, race-related civil rights legislation that would in any way limit white supremacy (such as anti-lynching laws or the repeal of poll- taxes) have been blocked in the Senate by Southern filibusters.

 In 1957, Senate Majority Leader Lyndon Baines Johnson (LBJ) is preparing his run for the Presidency in 1960.
 In his 20 years in office, Johnson has never voted for a civil rights bill or amendment.
-But with the fledgling Freedom Movement beginning to stir, he knows that he cannot win the Democratic nomination if he is seen in the North and West as opposing civil rights for Blacks.
+But with the fledgling Freedom Movement beginning to stir, he knows that he cannot win the Democratic nomination if he is seen in the North as opposing civil rights for Blacks.
 Yet to win the nomination he also needs the support of the "solid South" — the segregationists.

-Using his power as "Master of the Senate," LBJ maneuvers to gut the bill of all significant provisions.
-He then convinces the Southern bloc that it is better to allow a sham bill to pass without a filibuster rather than risk the outside chance that growing public support for civil rights might be strong enough to break the filibuster and pass a real bill that might actually provide some protection for Blacks.
-This strategy allows him to pose as a civil rights supporter in the North and West as he seeks the 1960 nomination, while still retaining the support of the Southern segregationists.
+With the bill now watered down, he convinces the Southern senators that it is better to allow a very weak bill to pass without a filibuster rather than risk the outside chance that growing public support for civil rights might be strong enough to break the filibuster and pass a real bill that might actually provide some protection for Blacks.
+This strategy allows him to pose as a civil rights supporter in the North when he seeks the 1960 nomination, while still retaining the "solid-South" support of the segregationists.

 For more information: